 Finless Porpoise Project:

 One of the ongoing projects of which the company is most proud centres around the aquarium in Busan in South Korea.
 Korea is the largest habitat for finless porpoises with more than 20-30,000 estimated to be living in the waters surrounding the Korean peninsula.
-A growing problem however has been injury caused to these creatures by fishing nets and boats and SEA LIFE is now part of an extensive collaborative research and protect project with the Korean Cetacean Research Institute (CRC).
+A growing problem, however, has been the injury caused to these creatures by fishing nets and boats and SEA LIFE is now part of an extensive collaborative research and protect project with the Korean Cetacean Research Institute (CRC).
 SEA LIFE Busan’s role is twofold.
 Primarily it is to provide a temporary home and care for injured animals and prepare them for reintroduction into the wild.
-During this time the porpoises are kept in purpose built facilities at the aquarium before being relocated to a coastal sea pen with minimum non-essential human contact to prepare them for release, and are assessed by experts on a regular basis.
-The secondary role, of equal importance, however is to educate and inform the many thousands of guests to SEA LIFE Busan, most of them Korean, on the plight and importance of these indigenous creatures, and to garner support for the project as a whole.
+During this time the porpoises are kept in a purpose built facilities at the aquarium before being relocated to a coastal sea pen with minimum non-essential human contact to prepare them for release and are assessed by experts on a regular basis.
+The secondary role, of equal importance, however, is to educate and inform the many thousands of guests to SEA LIFE Busan, most of them Korean, on the plight and importance of these indigenous creatures, and to garner support for the project as a whole.